Lay The Draw Strategy

 - Cash out when the favorite scores.
 If you follow this immediately after the first goal of the match, you wipe out your chances of losing (you’ll only lose when a match ends as a goalless draw).
 In most cases you get around 30%-40% of the total profit you’d claim with the initial odds.

 - Back the draw when odds reach 2.00.
 As minutes pass and no team manages to break the deadlock, the odds for a draw will naturally drop.
-To avoid losing all your stake you should have a cut loss edge, a point where you’ve agreed you must cash out and accept loss.
+To avoid losing all your stake you should have a cut loss edge.
+This is a point where you’ve agreed you must cash out and accept loss.
 This edge is usually set at 2.00 odds for the draw, at around 65-70 min. for an average match.

 Laying the score & draw at halftime